Alternatives to CPAP: No More Masks

 • With 42.4% of Americans obese, there is a good chance that extra fat tissue could contribute to your obstructive sleep apnea.
 Excess weight contributes to more fatty tissues around the throat and the base of the tongue.
 (1) One common but overlooked solution may be to see your doctor for medical weight loss solutions or bariatric surgery.

-• A mouth device (mandibular advancement appliance) works by moving the jaw and tongue forward, preventing the tongue from blocking the airway.
+• Oral appliances, such as a mandibular advancement appliance, work by moving the jaw and tongue forward, preventing the tongue from blocking the airway.
 These devices can work well, but they are not for everyone.
+They are custom-fitted to address individual anatomical needs, making them a favorable choice for those struggling with CPAP compliance.

 • Inspire Therapy: If your ENT doctor diagnoses you with a backward collapse of the tongue, a hypoglossal nerve stimulator may help.
 Inspire is the only FDA-approved obstructive sleep apnea treatment that works inside your body to treat the root cause of sleep apnea with just the click of a button.
 Implanted during a short outpatient procedure, Inspire monitors your breathing while you sleep and delivers mild stimulation to key airway muscles.
 This stimulation gently moves the tongue and other soft tissues out of the airway to enable breathing during sleep.